aayushgarg635-max/PYTHON-COMPLETE-COURSE/README.md

 - Regular commits
 - Focusing on logic building
 - Revising and rebuilding concepts daily
-- Currently not using any AI majorly  to build strong core concepts in programming
+- Currently not using any AI majorly  to build strong core concepts in logicbuilding and programming
+# Mini projects i will be building after completion of this course :
+- Robo speaker
+- PDF merger
+- Jarvis chatbot
+- Calculator
+- Facial recognisation etc.